-In 2021, the School of Public Administration at the University of Gothenburg and the School of Social Sciences at the Georgian Institute of Public Affairs are organizing a thematic module within SAYP focusing on Migration and Integration in the Eastern Partnership and the Baltic Sea Region: Policy and Administrative Challenges for the Development of Inclusive Societies.
+In 2022, the School of Public Administration at the University of Gothenburg and the Integration Foundation of Estonia are organizing a thematic module within SAYP focusing on Migration and Integration: Challenges and Good Practices for the Development of Inclusive Societies.

 - Public servants (non-political civil servants at local, regional or central level)